-When not only meat, but also animal broth and (most likely) eggs are in the menu offerings, ordering can get ugly.
+When not only meat, but also animal broth and eggs are in the menu offerings, ordering can get a little tricky.
 When you’re hangry or, even worse, raveganous (our new word for a ravenous vegan), making a conscious choice can be even more challenging.
 What can you do to satisfy your starved stomach?

 First, take a deep breath.
 Second, read through this list and take our advice.
-Lastly, thank the people at Panda Express for offering a few plant-based provisions, but ask that they consider adding more for the masses.
+Lastly, thank the people at Panda Express for offering an increasingly delicious array of plant-based provisions—finally!
 Scroll a little further and then order your food, my friend!

-Luckily, the options for ordering vegan at Panda Express are not as scarily scarce as you would find from McDonald’s.
-Until this Chinese Kitchen restaurant starts adding more plant-based meat options, here are some solid suggestions on how to order as quickly and painlessly as possible.
+Luckily, the options for ordering vegan at Panda Express are not as scarily scarce as they once were.
+Back in the day, there was chicken broth or eggs in nearly every menu except for white rice.
+But no longer!
+This Chinese kitchen restaurant started adding more fantastic plant-based meat options, and here are some solid suggestions on how to order as quickly and painlessly as possible.

 Except for sides and beverages, there is pretty much only one option in each category on the menu.
 So, make it easy on yourself by ordering these items: